wcarmon/docs/containers/kubernetes.md

 1. Namespaced
 1. One or more co-located containers
     1. Containers in a `Pod` always run on the same `Node`
+1. A collection of containers that can run on a host
 1. The "Atomic" unit for Kubernetes
     1. Kubernetes doesn't deal with containers directly
     1. `Pod` never spans two `Nodes`